nodejs/node/doc/api/stream.md

 The `'error'` event is emitted if an error occurred while writing or piping data.
 The listener callback is passed a single `Error` argument when called.

-*Note*: The stream is not closed when the `'error'` event is emitted.
+The stream is not closed when the `'error'` event is emitted.

 ##### Event: 'finish'
 <!-- YAML